-This articles is going to address the ins and outs and all the details that you will need to know about child custody in Texas.
-Usually if you have children, and you are going through a divorce, this information will be important to you.
+This article is going to address the ins and outs and all the details that you will need to know about child custody in Texas.
+Usually, if you have children, and you are going through a divorce, this information will be important to you.

 Is court my only option?

-Divorce and custody are legal processes are outlined by Texas statutes and laws.
-Many people have preconceived notions that they are going to have to go into that courtroom and they are going to have to take the stand.
-As a result many divorcing spouses have additional anxiety.
+Divorce and custody are legal processes outlined by Texas statutes and laws.
+Many people have preconceived notions that they are going to have to go into that courtroom and they are going to have taken the stand.
+As a result, many divorcing spouses have additional anxiety.

 The fact is that in many cases it is not necessary to court, to take the stand, and to have a Judge make decisions for you and your spouse.
 About 90% of cases in Houston and Conroe, Texas will settle outside of the courtroom.
 There are several reasons why you may want to consider handling your divorce this way.

-One reason is that court can be very time consuming an inefficient.
+One reason is that court can be very time-consuming and inefficient.
 An example of this would be that you attempt to schedule your child custody hearing but the first available court date is not until four to six months.
 On the day of court you show up, and a Trial from the prior in the week is still ongoing so the Judge will not be able to get to your case that day and you will have to reschedule your court date.

 Another possibility is that your case is low on the court’s docket list, in such a situation depending on how long it takes the court to deal with the other cases your case may be moved to another day.
 Another possibility is that the attorney for the other parent, asks for a continuance.

 There are several reasons why a court may not hear your case on the date it is originally scheduled.
-This can be very inconvenient and costly having to take off work or arranging child care.
-This can awkward when there is not clear defined schedule for visitation schedule for your child and the other parent.
+This can be very inconvenient and costly having to take off work or arrange child care.
+This can awkward when there is no clear defined schedule for visitation schedule for your child and the other parent.

-Sometimes in these situations there is tension between you and the other parent.
-If the court date is reschedule you might be waiting another couple of months before you have a decision from the court.
+Sometimes in these situations, there is tension between you and the other parent.
+If the court date is rescheduled you might be waiting another couple of months before you have a decision from the court.

 You may have no idea while the Judge is sitting on the bench who the Judge believes.
 When you go to Court you are putting the entire decision in a Judge’s hands.